gxc-international-innovation-challenge/gxc-team-13/README.md

 ### Networking

-The easy networking capabilities strengthens collaboration and builds a stronger support network between participating businesses.
-The website makes it easier for users to share information on their implemented climate conscious strategies, and collaborate with other businesses.
+Ecolutions aims to provide a stronger community of businesses working together to reduce industry carbon emission.The easy networking capabilities strengthens collaboration  between participating businesses and makes it easier for users to share information on their implemented climate conscious strategies.
 Users can message representatives from other entities and ECOPROFIT and interact on posted articles.

 ![Network](https://raw.githubusercontent.com/gxc-international-innovation-challenge/gxc-team-13/main/network.gif?token=AL3VS6IUE4F5SJXZFIK6W2K74BPJG)